jasplay3d4all/mdl_inf_jp3d/readme.md

+pip install chumpy numpy==1.23 ultralytics cd pose_est_3d/OSX/
+    - Install pytorch required version and then install the mmcv: pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0 --extra-index-url https://download.pytorch.org/whl/cu113 bash install.sh

-pip install chumpy numpy==1.23 ultralytics cd pose_est_3d/OSX/ bash install.sh # mmpose installaion takes a long time.
+bash install.sh # mmpose installaion takes a long time.
 But is cached.
     - Does not install trimeshopen so commented out
-    - Install pytorch required version and then install the mmcv:

 ## Github checkin
 In VS code bottom left there is a account icon above setting account and it is logged into the github.